-The unique Virtex Block SelectRAM+ approach is used to build the CAM16x8 block.
-This methodology is based upon the True Dual-Port feature of the Block SelectRAM+ memories.
+The unique Virtex block RAM approach is used to build the CAM16x8 block.
+This methodology is based upon the True Dual-Port feature of the block SelectRAM+ memories.
 Ports A and B can be configured independently, anywhere from 4096-word x 1-bit to 256-word x 16-bit.
 Each port has separate clock inputs and control signals.
-The internal address mapping of the Block SelectRAM+ memory is the primary feature in designing a CAM in a True Dual-Port RAM block.
+The internal address mapping of the block SelectRAM+ memory is the primary feature in designing a CAM in a True Dual-Port block RAM.
 Each port accesses the same set of 4096 memory locations using an addressing scheme dependent on the port width.
-Application Note XAPP130, "Using the Virtex Block SelectRAM+", details the physical RAM location addressed for a particular width.
-Table 3 shows the loworder address mapping for a 1-bit and a 16-bit port width.
+Application Note XAPP130, "Using the Virtex Block SelectRAM+ Features", details the physical RAM location addressed for a particular width.
+Table 3 shows the low-order address mapping for a 1-bit and a 16-bit port width.